hsnlab/escape/escape/doc/source/index.rst

 The ``escape.py`` script can detect the ``.use_virtualenv`` file automatically and activates the virtual environment transparently.
-If you want to disable the virtual environment then just delete the ``.use_virtualenv`` file.
+To disable the virtual environment, delete the ``.use_virtualenv`` file.

 The virtualenv can also be enabled by the ``--environment`` flag of the topmost ``escape.py`` script.

-In order to setup the environment manually, define other Python version/interpreter, enable system-wide Python / ``pip`` packages
+In order to setup the environment manually, define the Python version/interpreter;
+enable the system-wide Python / ``pip`` packages;

 .. code-block:: bash

     $ virtualenv -p=<python_dir> --no-site-packages/system-site-packages <...> escape

-or activate/deactivate the environment manually
+and then activate/deactivate the environment manually:

 .. code-block:: bash